dbosoft/SAPHub/README.md

 # Usage

+This sample uses [Hosuto](https://github.com/dbosoft/Hosuto) for building microservices that can be either combined in one process or run standalone.
+So the application can be either be fully distributed (and scaled) or run as a single process.
+Hosuto calls the microservice implementation **Module**, and the microservice runtime process **App**:

 # Apps

 The SAPHub comes with 3 pre-build applications:
 - **SAPHub.Server**

   This is the "all-in-one" server, that both runs the API Module and SAP Connector Module.
-It requires no additional Message Bus system.
+It requires no additional Message Bus system and runs only as a console app on Windows.

 - **SAPHub.ApiEndpoint**